 Here we demonstrate the feasibility of developing automated and low-cost prediction models with minimal human input as a proof of concept for providing real-time updated patient risk stratification which could be applied to any disease outcome.
 As an exemplar this approach was applied to estimate HIE risk using variables collected at different timepoints throughout pregnancy and benchmarked with manually prepared models.

 Automated development of logistic regression models using features ranked by LASSO and elastic net had equivalent HIE discrimination and gave joint best performance of all automated feature selection methods.
-These were 0.74 AUC (95% CI 0.68, 0.80) using antenatal only, 0.72 AUC (95% CI 0.65, 0.78) for antenatal and intrapartum and 0.74 AUC (95% CI 0.68, 0.81) for antenatal and growth which were not strongly different from logistic regression models developed using features selected manually by Badawi et al. Meanwhile, feature ranking with RFE and penalised linear SVC produced models with lower discriminative capacity and may not be suitable for providing real-time updated risk estimation.
+These were 0.74 AUC (95% CI 0.68, 0.80) using antenatal only, 0.72 AUC (95% CI 0.65, 0.78) for antenatal and intrapartum and 0.74 AUC (95% CI 0.68, 0.81) for antenatal and growth which were not substantially different from logistic regression models developed using features selected manually by Badawi et al. Meanwhile, feature ranking with RFE and penalised linear SVC produced models with lower discriminative capacity and may not be suitable for providing real-time updated risk estimation.
 Our results demonstrate the utility of automated feature selection approaches in developing accurate risk prediction models.
-This process could be optimised to produce models with little or no human an input and updated in real-time as new data are made available.
+This process could be optimised to produce models with little or no human input and updated in real-time as new data are made available.
 This is in contrast with the manual approach taken by Badawi et al which is time-consuming and laborious, requires expert knowledge and would also need to be repeated for any new dataset, or if risk factors change over time.

 Previous research automating feature selection for HIE using logistic elastic net regression from maternal demographics and billing codes collected during the antenatal period [29] obtained an average AUC of 0.87 (95% CI 0.86, 0.88).
 However, the study used 300 bootstrap replicates (i.e., sample with replacement) to train and test their model which may be susceptible to overfitting and as no separate internal validation was performed, we do not know if this high classification performance is a result of the fitting procedure.
-A second study used deep learning and logistic ridge regression to predict HIE using electronic medical records collected prior to delivery [30] and obtained an average AUC of 0.78 (95% CI 0.77, 0.79) and 0.72 AUC (95% CI 0.71, 0.73), respectively which were not strongly different from the findings of this study.
+A second study used deep learning and logistic ridge regression to predict HIE using electronic medical records collected prior to delivery [30] and obtained an average AUC of 0.78 (95% CI 0.77, 0.79) and 0.72 AUC (95% CI 0.71, 0.73), respectively which were not substantially different from the findings of this study.